akira-tech/RFQ993471/README.md

 ### [User Interface](https://github.com/akira-tech/RFQ993471/tree/master/doc/design)

 * User's HTTP request goes to ELB
-* ELB balances the load between two application servers using
+* ELB balances the load between two application servers
 * Each app server checks local cache for data availability.
-We use cache to reduce the number of calls to http://open.fda.gov and improve the performance.
-Unlike in other project, In this PoC we use MongoDB for caching.
+We use caching to reduce the number of calls to http://open.fda.gov and improve the performance.
+Unlike in other projects, in this PoC we use MongoDB for caching.
 * If the data is not in the cache a call is made to https://api.fda.gov/drug/label.json?api_key=AKIRA_API_KEY&search=effective_time:[20130601+TO+20140731]+AND+_exists_:warnings&limit=100, data is processed, returned to the client, and stored in cache
 * Data is returned to the user via Meteor collections (operating on top of [websockets](http://www.websocket.org/)) and presented using [D3.js](http://d3js.org/)
 * Exposes data via REST API: http://agilebpa.akira-tech.com/words-frequency.json](http://agilebpa.akira-tech.com/words-frequency.json